Skip to main content

 • Budget Certainty: A fixed interest rate allows you to predict your monthly mortgage payments.
 This helps with financial planning.

 • Market Volatility Shield: A rate lock protects you from rising interest rates.
-For example, securing a rate of 3% instead of 5% could save you thousands over the term of your loan.
+For example, securing a rate of 6.35% instead of a sudden spike to 6.85% could save you roughly $50,000 in interest over the lifetime of a typical $300,000 30-year mortgage loan.

 • Peace of Mind: Knowing your rate allows you to focus on other aspects of home buying like home inspections, and appraisals without worrying about fluctuating interest rates.